GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

 )
 ```

-3. This SQL snippet performs the following actions:
+1. This SQL snippet performs the following actions:
-    - Invokes the Azure Machine Learning service with the specified deployment name and timeout.
+    - `azure_ml.invoke()` - Invokes the Azure Machine Learning service with the specified deployment name and timeout.
 [BGE model](https://huggingface.co/BAAI/bge-m3) is being used for reranker.
-    - Processes the JSON payload and extracts the relevance score and ordinality for each element to improve the relevance of search results.
+    - `jsonb_array_elements()` - Processes the JSON payload and extracts the relevance score and ordinality for each element to improve the relevance of search results.
-    - The relevance is used for reranking the results.
+    - `elem.relevance` - The relevance is used for reranking the results.

-4. We have created a file for you to test reranking.
+1. We have created a file for you to test reranking.
 ```sql
 \i mslearn-pg-ai/Setup/SQLScript/reranker_query.sql
 ```